trucomanx/bvh-viewer/README.md

 This software was written a long time ago when I was an undergrad student, so the code is very messy and not reliable.
 This repository is no longer maintained.
+Instead, check this new library: [bvh11](https://github.com/yuki-koyama/bvh11).

 ----